pylint-dev/pylint/doc/user_guide/run.rst

    isn't ``/root``
 #.
 In ``/etc/``

-A valid configuration file is one of the following:
+A valid configuration file is one of the following (in order of priority):

 #. ``pylintrc``
 #. ``.pylintrc``